syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/Data-Binding.md

 </table>

-> Note: Once Cancel is set as true, the current cell doesn’t leave from edit mode until Cancel is set to false.
+N> Once Cancel is set as true, the current cell doesn’t leave from edit mode until Cancel is set to false.